 We produce over 800 billion cigarettes each year in factories around the world.
 Cigarettes are made from:

-ingredients, added to many of our brands to keep tobacco moist, aid the manufacturing process, replenish natural sugars lost during leaf curing, and contribute to each brand’s unique taste
+- Ingredients, added to many of our brands to keep the tobacco moist, aid the manufacturing process, replenish natural sugars lost during leaf curing, and contribute to each brand’s unique taste

 This process begins by creating one long cigarette, called a rod, which is up to 7,000 meters long.

 Machines slice this super-sized rod into shorter pieces, inserting filters at both ends.
 Each shorter rod is then cut in half, producing two filtered cigarettes.